Professional Doula Diploma

 - Real support - You can contact our fast response student support during all working hours, via phone, chat and email.

 - Reputable credentials - an independently, recognised course from a long-established, respected organisation.
 The Blackford Centre is registered with the UK Register of Learning Providers.

-- Qualifications - you’ll get a logo to add to your website and CV, and a printed diploma certificate for the wall of your home office.
+- You’ll get a logo to add to your website and CV, and a printed diploma certificate for the wall of your home office.

 If you have any questions, call us on 0800 781 17 15 (or +44 1373 470 270 if you're outside the UK), or any of the phone numbers at the bottom of the page, and we'll answer any queries you have.